pilot2254/pilot2254.github.io/content/blog/me-and-redfox-in-2026.md

 In 2023, we evolved into RFDP (RedFox Development Project) - a community of developers working on stuff together.
 Then in 2024, RedFox Studios was born.
 We kept the community aspect but decided to turn it into an actual company making websites, games, and apps for clients and ourselves.

 Team RedFox still exists alongside RedFox Studios, but RFDP and other old projects got discontinued when RFS launched.
 The good news?
-Those old projects are now open-sourced on our [GitHub org](https://github.com/redfox-studios) if anyone wants to check them out.
+Those old projects are now open-sourced [here](https://github.com/redfox-studios/redfox-studios-old/tree/main/projects/p) if anyone wants to check them out.

 And here's something important - in the near future, we're stopping web development services.
-I've talked about this before in [another post](I WILL FILL THIS WHEN I GET HOME), but yeah, I'm done with web dev.
+I've talked about this before in [another post](/blog/why-i-stopped-with-web-development), but yeah, I'm done with web dev.
 I'll finish the RFS and Team RedFox websites, and then we're moving on.

 ## The Apology